KidkArolis/rave-node-process/README.md

 # rave-node-process

 Install this into your `rave` project if you want to use some modules from npm that assume node environment and use the `process` global (e.g. `react` module).
-Check out the [source of `node-process`](https://github.com/defunctzombie/node-process/blob/master/browser.js) module to see which bits of the process are supported.
+Check out the [source of `node-process`](https://github.com/defunctzombie/node-process/blob/master/browser.js) module to see which bits of `process` are supported.

 ## Usage